-The day prior to smoking brisket, trim.
+Prep Brisket: The day prior to smoking the brisket, trim it.
 Using a sharp knife, remove excess layers of fat and silver skin.

-Coat the brisket with olive oil and then combine the dry rub ingredients in a bowl.
-Reserve 1/3 of a cup for the burnt ends.
+Season Brisket: Coat the brisket with olive oil and then combine the dry rub ingredients in a bowl.
+Reserve ⅓ of a cup of the rub for the burnt ends later in the cooking process.
 Liberally season the brisket with the dry rub.
 Don't be shy.
-Wrap in foil and place in fridge until ready to cook.
+Wrap in foil and place in fridge over night, until ready to cook.

 Preheat Smoker: to 250 degrees F using apple or cherry wood.
 Remove the brisket from the fridge at this point.
 When smoker is at temp, insert your meat thermometer into the flat and place in smoker.
 We place ours fat cap side down, as the bottom of our smoker is hotter than the top.